'Significant Threat' of Severe Weather in the Midlands

 WLTX Android app: on.wltx.com/1NTHvXq

-Because of the threat, many school districts in the area have made the decision to cancel class early.
+Because of the threat, most school districts in the area have made the decision to cancel class early.

 LIST: School Districts Closing in the Midlands